 How is a yeast infection diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
 Your provider will also give you a physical exam.
 They may scrape off a bit of skin or remove part of a nail and check it to confirm the diagnosis.

 How is a yeast infection treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Yeast infections can sometimes be treated with anti-yeast (antifungal) creams.
 Here are some treatments you may be prescribed, depending on where the infection is:

 Yeast infection of the vagina or penis.
 These can be treated with creams or medicated suppositories.
 Sometimes anti-yeast medicine taken by mouth (orally) is used.

 Yeast infection in the mouth (thrush).
 This may be treated with a medicated mouthwash or with lozenges that dissolve in the mouth.

 Severe infection or a weak immune system.
 You may need to take an oral anti-yeast medicine.

 Yeast infection in the food pipe (esophagus).
 These are often treated with anti-yeast medicines taken by mouth or given by IV (intravenous) line into a vein.

 Yeast infection of the nails.
 These are treated with an oral anti-yeast medicine.

 Yeast infection in the skin folds.
 These can be treated with anti-yeast powders, lotions, or creams.

 Can a yeast infection be prevented?

 You can prevent some yeast infections by doing these things:

 Wear cotton underwear to help prevent a vaginal or genital yeast infection.
-If you are a woman and get vaginal yeast infections often, you may want to ask your healthcare provider about taking probiotic supplements.
+If you get vaginal yeast infections often, you may want to ask your healthcare provider about taking probiotic supplements.

 Keep areas where skin rubs up against skin dry and try to reduce friction.

 When should I call my healthcare provider?

 See your healthcare provider if you get symptoms of an infection.
 These include warm, reddened skin or drainage.
 A secondary bacterial infection can happen.
 So watch for spreading redness, swelling, or pain.